 Third, you must consider the specific goals you which to achieve from the Bootcamp before you start.
 Do you want to design your own curriculum?
 Lead a team of STEM teachers at your school?
 Coordinate a local maker space?
-Such considerations will help you navigate your way through the Bootcamp so that you are much closer to your goal after graduation
+Such considerations will help you navigate your way through the Bootcamp so that you are much closer to your goal after graduation.

-Is this Bootcamp right for me?
+Is this Bootcamp right for you?

 We have designed this Bootcamp for people who fit one of these descriptions: